aowis-org/AOWIS-SERVER-Standalone/README.md

 /tools/qt-windows/docker_build.sh
 ```

-This will pull the Docker container and install the required additional Qt dependencies inside it.
+This will pull a Docker container and install the required additional Qt dependencies inside it.

 #### Build for Windows using the prepared Docker Container